matthew-brett/dsfe/notebooks/01/what-is-data-science.md

 really new in the data science movement.
 We prefer to define data science as a new *culture* of data analysis - like this:

-> Data science is a modern approach to data analysis with a foundation in code
+> Data science is an approach to data analysis with a foundation in code
 > and algorithms.

 Why do we choose this definition?
 And does it matter?